By Marc Emden, Esq.

-A peace order is a type of restraining order which limits or prevents one party from inflicting physical harm or injury or posing threats of harm to another.
+A Peace Order is a type of restraining order which limits or prevents one party from inflicting physical harm or injury or posing threats of harm to another.
 Once issued by a court, these orders require the offending party to stay away from the person filing the request (“Petitioner”) until the case is finally resolved in court.
-Peace orders may be sought against a friend, acquaintance, neighbor, or anyone else with whom you are not living with or are related to.
+The orders, if granted by the judge, can last up to six months.
+Peace Orders may be sought against a friend, acquaintance, neighbor, or anyone else with whom you are not living with or are related to.

-A protective order is another type of restraining order designated by the courts to protect someone with whom you have a specific relationship from facing physical harm or injury or posing threats of harm allegedly caused you.
-This type of relationship usually involves a family member, spouse, or boyfriend or girlfriend.
+Lasting up to one year if granted, a Protective Order is another type of restraining order designated by the courts to protect someone having a specific relationship from having contact from another This type of relationship usually involves a family member, spouse, boyfriend or girlfriend.

 - Maryland Courts are required to post both Peace Order cases and Protective Order cases on the Maryland case search.
-The case search is public database which lists all cases pending in Maryland courts:http://casesearch.courts.state.md.us/inquiry/inquiry-index.jsp
+The case search is the public database which lists all cases pending in Maryland courts.

-- Landlords may be unwilling to rent you property if you are the respondent in a peace or protective order;
+- Landlords may be unwilling to rent your property if you are the respondent in a Peace or Protective Order.

 - If you are a party in a domestic relation’s case, any custody arrangement with your child could be jeopardized.

 - All statements you make in the Peace Order or Protective Order case will be used against you if police later charge you with a crime in the same matter.